AtomGraph/LinkedDataHub/README.md

 Dataspaces are configured in `config/system.trig`.
 Their base URIs need to be aligned to the base URI configured in the `.env` file.

 Reusing the `https://ec2-54-235-229-141.compute-1.amazonaws.com/linkeddatahub/` as the new base URI, the easiest way is to simple replace the default `https://localhost:4443/` value with it.
-It can be done using the following shell command
+It can be done using the following shell command:
 ```
 sed -i 's/https:\/\/localhost:4443\//https:\/\/ec2-54-235-229-141.compute-1.amazonaws.com\/linkeddatahub\//g' config/system.trig
 ```